TrendingTechnology/reactgo.com-1/content/react/tutorial/index.md

 myid: 1
 date: '2018-09-10'
 title: Introduction
-description: 'Basics about reactjs How to use and build production-ready single page apps by learning reactjs tutorial step by step interactive approach for beginners'
+description: "Basics about reactjs How to use and build production-ready single page apps by learning reactjs tutorial step by step interactive approach for beginners"
-logo: /img/reactlogo.svg
+logo: "/img/reactlogo.svg"
-thumbnail: /img/reactjs.png
+thumbnail: "/img/reactjs.png"
 tags: ['react']
 ---